 Review Your Budget

 Take time to analyze your spending habits over the past year.
 Were there areas where you consistently overspent?
 Areas where you want to invest more financially?
+When you're reviewing where your money went, pay attention to recurring subscriptions and auto-draft expenses.
+Budgeting apps can help you spot patterns you might otherwise miss.
 Use these insights to fine-tune your budget for the new year.

 Spend Flexible Spending Account (FSA) Funds

 Many FSA plans have a “use it or lose it” policy, meaning unused funds are forfeited at year-end.
-Review your FSA balance and spend remaining funds on eligible expenses like medical, dental, or vision care.
+Review your FSA balance and spend remaining funds on dental, vision, or medical expenses.
+Some employers offer flexibility like a grace period through March 15 or a carryover of up to $640 (indexed through 2028).
+Check with HR about your plan to find out if you have any flexibility.

 Boost Your Emergency Fund

 An emergency fund is your financial safety net.
-If yours isn’t where it should be—ideally, 3–6 months’ worth of expenses—allocate any year-end bonuses or extra cash to pad your savings.
+If yours isn’t where it should be—ideally, 3–6 months’ worth of expenses—allocate any year-end bonuses or extra cash to pad your high-yield savings account (HYSA).
+If you don’t have one already, check out our list of recommended banks for your HYSA.

 3. Debt and Credit: Strengthen Your Financial Standing